eclipse-vertx/vertx-codegen/README.md

 * `params`.
 List of `ParamInfo` objects representing the parameters of the method.
 * `staticMethod`. `true` if it's a static method.
 * `typeParams`.
 The list of the type parameters declared by the method
-* `containingJavaType`. `true` when the method declares a type that is any java type
+* `containingANyJavaType`. `true` when the method declares a type that is any java type

 The `ParamInfo` object has the following fields: